100mslive/svelte-100ms/README.md

 2. Get an auth token for a room following [this](https://www.100ms.live/docs/javascript/v2/guides/token#getting-a-temporary-token).
 3. Go to the [Demo link](https://svelte-100ms-main.vercel.app/) and enter name and auth token.
 You can send over the link to someone else or open in another tab to test the call.

+> Note: There are two demo links -
+> - https://svelte-100ms-main.vercel.app - for this branch(main) - basic Video Call, join, mute/unmute and see others in the room
+> - https://svelte-100ms.vercel.app - for the [features branch](https://github.com/100mslive/svelte-100ms/tree/features), more details in the branch's README

 ## Component structure in the repo